-Great Lakes winters can be brutal.
+Great Lake’s winters can be brutal.
 Getting your car ready for winter is critical.
-NOAA is predicting colder-than-average and wetter-than-average conditions are most likely in the Great Lakes and parts of the Mid-Atlantic and Northeast.
+NOAA is predicting a return of typical winter conditions in the Great Lakes and parts of the Mid-Atlantic and Northeast.
 Temperatures on a typical day dip below 30 degrees Fahrenheit and the strong winds from the lakes lead to massive snowfall in the surrounding areas.
-Winter weather usually lasts until the beginning of April with chances of snow even during the first month of spring.
+Winter weather usually lasts until the beginning of April, with chances of snow even during the first month of spring.

 The Potential For Brutal Winter Ahead

-For Great Lakes residents, getting around in this environment is difficult, and takes a toll on their vehicles.
+For Great Lakes residents, getting around in this environment is complex and takes a toll on their vehicles.
 Salted driveways and streets, snow, rain, wind, and slush can wreak havoc on a car’s motor, tires, windows, and more.
-Before the winter is in full swing, it’s crucial to get your car checked so you can avoid expensive repairs.
+Before the winter is in full swing, it’s crucial to check your car to avoid expensive repairs.

-Whether you want to work on your car yourself or take it to a professional mechanic, here are five ways you can prepare your car for the harsh Great Lakes winter ahead.
+Whether you want to work on your car yourself or take it to a professional mechanic, here are five ways to prepare it for the harsh Great Lakes winter ahead.

 #1 Check your tires